Robert Kaske: Early life and education

-That year he also joined The Athenaeum and the Mermaid Tavern, an undergraduate literary paper and literary club, respectively.
+Also as a sophomore, Kaske joined The Athenaeum and the Mermaid Tavern, an undergraduate literary paper and literary club, respectively.
 He became editor in chief of the former his senior year, (Note: Kaske wrote for this paper even after his graduation, including a winter 1946–47 submission.) and "Host" of the latter.
 Kaske still spoke fondly of the Mermaid Tavern, where students presented their literary works and discussed those of the masters, in his later years.
 As a junior, a year in which he was inducted into the Jesuit academic honorary fraternity Alpha Sigma Nu, he joined the Masque Society, a theatrical group; he played Peter Dolan in a school production of Father Malachy's Miracle that year, and as a senior appeared in another play, Whispering in the Dark.
 Between his junior and senior years, Kaske spent much of the summer writing radio scripts.
 Also as a senior Kaske cofounded the Philosophy Club, a society for students interested in philosophical research, and joined The Traditionists, a literary club which that year devoted their meetings to reading Dante's Inferno.
 (Note: Kaske was one of nine finalists for membership in the Dante Lecture Club as a sophomore, but was not one of the three selected.)
 He placed sixth or seventh in an intercollegiate writing contest the same year.
 Kaske graduated magna cum laude with a Bachelor of Arts on June 3, 1942.